w3c-cg/iacg/README.md

 # Information Architecture CG
-This is the repository for iacg.
+This is the wiki repository for IACG.
 You're welcome to contribute!
-Let's make the Web rock our socks off!
+About Us: https://github.com/w3c-cg/iacg/wiki/W3C-IACG-Information-Architecture-Community-Group-Wiki-About-Us